-Freehold land is not depreciated.
+Freehold land and building under work-in-progress are not depreciated.
 Other investment properties are depreciated on a straight-line basis to write down the cost of each asset to their residual values over their estimated useful lives.
-The principal annual depreciation rate of freehold building is 2%.
+The principal annual depreciation rate of freehold building is 2% (2017: 2%).